-1.4.4.5 Network settings data
+1.4.4.4 Network Settings data

 The assets protected by the TOE include the following network settings data that the administrator stored into the EEPROM using the network management function.
-This data contain the organisation's sensitive information and may lead to the threat to the internal network.
-Moreover, it may lead to the threat to other assets if tampered improperly.
+This data contains the organisation's sensitive information and may lead to the threat to the internal network.
+Moreover it may lead to the threat to other assets if tampered improperly.

-- TCP/IP Settings: Enable TCP/IP, Enable DHCP, IP Address Settings - DNS Settings: Primary/Secondary DNS Server, Domain Name - WINS Settings: Enable WINS, Primary/Secondary WINS Server, WINS Scope ID - SMTP Settings: SMTP Server - LDAP Settings: Enable LDAP, LDAP Server - Tandem Connection Settings: IP Address of Slave Machine, Disabling of Master Machine Mode - Port Control: Enabling or the port number for each network service
+- a) TCP/IP Settings: Enable TCP/IP, Enable DHCP, IP Address Settings - b) DNS Settings: Primary/Secondary DNS Server, Domain Name - c) WINS Settings: Enable WINS, Primary/Secondary WINS Server, WINS Scope ID - d) SMTP Settings: SMTP Server - e) LDAP Settings: Enable LDAP, LDAP Server - f) Tandem Connection Settings: IP Address of Slave Machine, Disabling of Master Machine Mode - g) Port Control: Enabling or the port number for each network service

-1.4.4.6 Data transmission over the network
+1.4.4.5 Data transmission over the internal network

-In this ST, the communication data being transmitted over the network to and from the MFD is assumed to be assets in consideration of threats of wiretapping.
+In this ST, the communication data being transmitted over the internal network to and from the MFD is assumed to be the assets in consideration of threats of wiretapping.